polkachu/polkadot-validator/README.md

 1. Prevent you from updating all nodes by mistake
 2. Allow you to experiment a move on a low-risk node before rolling out to the whole cluster

-## Main Playbook to Set Up a Kusama/Polkadot Pruned Node
+## Main Playbook to Set Up a Kusama/Polkadot Archive Node

 The main setup playbook is: